matright/bamboohr-client/README.md

 - Bamboo HR API Key (you can generate one in your profile section on Bamboo)

 ### Install & run:
-1. clone this repo in a folder
+1. clone this repo in a local folder
 2. create & activate a python virtualenv (optional but recommended)

     ```$ python -m venv .venv```